jtanza/rufus/README.md

 The application operates on both anonymous and authenticated user sessions.
 Anonymous sessions return data from a predefined collection of 'public' RSS feeds.

 Syndication feeds (`Source`s internally) are displayed as `Article`s on the frontend.
 After initial load, articles are cached internally with a short TTL as a trade-off on application speed/ real-time source updates.
-All user facing article functionality is grouped within the `ArticleResource` and exposed through requests at `/api/articles/*`
+Most all feed processing logic (download, parsing, aggregation etc.) is contained within the [FeedProcessor](/src/main/java/com/tanza/rufus/feed/FeedProcessorImpl.java).
+All user facing article functionality is grouped within the [ArticleResource](/src/main/java/com/tanza/rufus/resources/ArticleResource.java) and exposed through requests at `/api/articles/*`

 Also, please note that this project is still under development and as such much functionality may be currently broken/ missing.
 Below there is a small list of todo items I plan on implementing as quickly as possible (: